 Referral to participate

-If you’re interested in participating, please have your doctor complete and fax the referral form (PDF) to clear you for participation in an exercise program.
-If you prefer to contact us over the phone or schedule an in-person meeting to complete the registration process, please call us to book an appointment at 519-888-4567 ext.
-36841.
+If you’re interested in participating, please have your doctor complete and fax the referral form to clear you for participation in an exercise program.
+If you prefer to contact us over the phone or schedule an in-person meeting to complete the registration process, please contact us for the referral script and to book an appointment.